Dean Windass: Management career

 On 21 October 2009, the Grimsby Telegraph reported that Windass had gone on record to state his interest in the vacant manager's post at Grimsby Town, following the dismissal of Mike Newell.
 He is understood to have applied for the post, stating that his recent retirement as a player was purely coincidental.
 The local press reported that approximately 25 other applications have been received for the post, including from the club's all-time longest serving player, John McDermott.

 In May 2010, he declared his interest in the vacant manager's job at Shrewsbury Town.
 He was unsuccessful and followed this up by applying for the vacant position at Hartlepool United in August.
 In May 2012 he applied for the vacant position at hometown club Hull City, stating he would be open to consider also a job as a coaching staff member.
 In September 2019 he was appointed manager of East Hull.

 Subsequent career

 On 30 January 2015, it was announced by Hull City that Windass would become the Club Ambassador on 2 February, the club's first official appointment to this role.
+On 31 December 2020, Windass was inducted into the Hull City Hall of Fame.